Wilkinator12/HunderedPrisonersProblemApp/README.md

 - Unit Tests (used modestly--this is an area that I need more practice with)

+## Local Dependencies
+### CommonLibrary
+This is a library that I use for various, common C# needs.
+Most specifically, for this project, it adds a Shuffle extension method  to IList<T> to make it easier to randomize the slip numbers placed in each box.

 ## Problem explanation

 - 100 prisoners are numbered from 1 - 100